zirlman/TodoApp/README.md

-# ProinterBackendTestProject
+# TodoApp
-This repo contains all code necessary to implement the provided task (DB &amp; Backend)
+This repo contains all code necessary to implement a simple REST API for To-do's (DB &amp; Backend)